CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics.md

 ### What is lyric intelligibility?

-Lyrics intelligibility can be defined as to "_the extent to which a listener understands a singer's message_" [[1]](#refs).
-According to [Fine et al.](#refs), there are four groups of factors that can lead to lyric misunderstanding:
+Lyric intelligibility, as defined by Cadenza's sensory panel of hearing aid users, refers to "how clearly and effortlessly the words in the music can be heard".
+Across this sensory panel and work by Fine et al. [[1]](#refs), there are four groups of factors that can affect lyric intelligibility:

 1. Performer: includes _articulation_, _voice quality_ and _diction_.
-2. Music-to-singer balance: includes _music genre_, _song speed_ and _composition style_.
+2. Music-to-singer balance: includes _balance in dynamics or pitch_, _music genre_, _song speed_ and _composition style_.
-3. Listener [[2]](#refs): includes _listener attention_ and _hearing ability_.
+3. Listener [[2]](#refs): includes _listener attention_, _familiarity_, _expectation_ and _hearing ability_.
 4. Environmental: includes _room acoustics_, _proximity to performer_ and _use or abuse of amplification_.

 As listeners are using headphones in our scenario, environmental factors are not included.

 From the first three factors, (1) and (2) are addressed in the task by including samples with different singing styles and background accompaniment.
-For example, in the challenge datasets, one can find samples of music tracks where the background is not prominent and the singing style is more easily understandable.
+For example, in the challenge datasets, one can find samples of music tracks where the background is not prominent and the sung words are more easily heard.
 This is illustrated by the following example extracted from the training set from MUSDB18-HQ dataset:

 <ReactPlayer pip controls volume="0.25" width="300px" height="50px" url='/audios/cad2/pop_slow.mp3' />